 Sudden outbreak of the COVID-19 pandemic had led to the implementation of stringent lockdown regulations across several nations resulting in temporary halt in numerous construction activities, thereby limiting the demand for cross-laminated timber.

-Based on the product type, the global cross-laminated timber market can be segmented into custom and blank CLT, where blank CLT currently accounts for the highest market share.
+Based on the product type, the global cross-laminated timber market can be segmented into custom and blank CLT, where custom CLT currently accounts for the highest market share.

 Based on the element type, the global cross-laminated timber market has been divided into wall panels, flooring panels, roofing slabs, and others.
 Amongst these, wall panels exhibit a clear dominance in the market.